emreyilmaz00/emreyilmaz00.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My research focuses on eVTOL (electric vertical take-off and landing) aircraft, UAM (urban air mobility) concepts, autonomy in flight, and physics-informed machine learning.
+My research focuses on eVTOL (electric vertical take-off and landing) aircraft, AAM (advanced air mobility) concepts, autonomy in flight, and physics-informed machine learning.

 ### Research Interests